 There’s several different ways to perform a spend analysis, the most basic one using Excel as a spend analysis tool.
 While Excel is a powerful tool that’s been on the market for over 30 years, it lacks flexibility, scalability and a holistic spend analysis dashboard.
 To be able to achieve a high-quality and detailed spend analysis you’ll have to put countless hours of manual work into it.

-The alternative is to use a so-called “BI Tool” (Business Intelligence Tool).
+The alternative is to use a so-called “BI Tool” (Business Intelligence Tool) – a spend analytics software.
 With a BI tool the cost data visualization becomes both easier and quicker where big data can be handled in real time.
 A BI spend analysis tool allows for more customization than Excel through its spend analysis dashboard, where instead of having to sort through the data yourself, the BI tool will do it for you; allowing you to focus on other things.

 The process of performing a spend analysis report can be divided into a 7-step repeatable cycle: